 Joining CBAW as an Affiliate Member supports our work and projects in the technology community and comes with other perks.

-Members receive discounts to CBAW and Alberta Blockchain Consortium events, AGM access as a formal member, blog publication of posts and articles, and premium content.
+Members receive discounts to CBAW and Canadian Blockchain Consortium events, AGM access as a formal member, blog publication of posts and articles, and premium content.

 Try It Now